The S

 \textnote \musicnote |

-Aside from verses and choruses, songs can also contain textual notes that provide various helpful instructions to singers and musicians.
-To create a textual note that will be displayed in both lyric books and chord books, use:
+Aside from verses and choruses, songs can also contain textual notes that provide instructions to singers and musicians.
+To create a textual note that is displayed in both lyric books and chord books, use: \textnote{<text>} To create a textual note that is displayed only in chord books, use: \musicnote{<text>} Both of these create a shaded box containing <text>.
+For example, \textnote{Sing as a two-part round.} produces Textual notes can be placed anywhere within a song, either within verses and choruses or between them. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \capo |